exetermcr/exetermcr.github.io/welfare.markdown

 MCR Graduate Welfare Officer (<mailto:welfare@exetermcr.org>) : The MCR Graduate Welfare Officers are
-  Efrat Ben-Eliezer, Julienne Orcullo and Saraswati Nandini Majumdar.
+  Efrat Ben-Eliezer and Hugh Foley.
 They represent the general concerns of all members of the graduate community, particularly in the areas of welfare, personal security, accommodation and academic needs.